Planning on seeing the Fantasy of Lights Christmas Parade in Gatlinburg, TN on Dec. 2nd? You aren't alone!

 One of the best ways to make sure you have a good spot for viewing the parade is to arrive early.

 For this parade, many visitors stake out spots early complete with blankets and lawn chairs to stay comfortable during the procession.
 However, if you aren't able to arrive early, there are some other spots you can consider.

 Any place that can place you above the crowds can give you a prime place for watching the festivities.
 Here are a few prime spots to watch the Gatlinburg Christmas Parade:

 1. The Steps of the Gatlinburg Conference Center

 2. Gatlinburg's McMahan Parking Garage Near the Gatlinburg Visitor Center at 520 Parkway Gatlinburg, TN at Traffic light #3 - This 3-story garage has a great view of the parkway and is located right next to the parade route.

-Booking a Table on the Upper Level Deck of Gatlinburg Restaurants like:
+Getting a table on the upper-level Deck of Gatlinburg Restaurants like: